DataTalksClub/datatalksclub.github.io/_podcast/s03e07-market-yourself.md

   who: Alexey
 - line: "You don\u2019t have to use your real face, by the way.
 Some people are not\
     \ comfortable with that.
 You can just use a logo.
 Nobody knows what Sebastian\
-    \ Mark looks like.
+    \ Markbåge looks like.
 He uses an eucalyptus plant.
 He\u2019s used that for the past\
     \ 10 years.
 He\u2019s the eucalyptus guy, that is his face.
 That\u2019s fine as\
     \ long as it is consistent."
   sec: 1064